psychotimmy/aoc2023-cpm/README.md

 Day16-2.pas - runs in 1 hour 22 minutes (440 repetitions of part 1).
 This does not require BIGILIB.PAS.

 Day18-1.pas - runs in 3 minutes 17 seconds using the puzzle data.

+Day21-1.pas - runs in 7 minutes 30 seconds using the puzzle data.
+This does not require BIGILIB.PAS.